 Please note that applicants must have a home institution faculty sponsor to apply.
 Only UCSF MSTAR applicants are required to have a research mentor to apply.
 UCLA and UW MSTAR applicants will complete research mentor matching process once accepted into the program.

 The stipend level is approximately $2,000 per month; actual amounts will vary based on the specific appointment period of individual students.
 This stipend is intended for housing expenses and students who elect to participate in the program will not receive additional funds for travel or housing.
 The length of research time is determined by the student in consultation with the research mentor, but a minimum of 8 weeks of time is required and up to 12 weeks of funding may be available.

-UCLA uses a rolling deadline for applications.
-The UCLA site will begin filling positions in mid-January, and will accept applications until April 1st or all positions are filled, whichever comes first.
+UCLA and UW use a rolling deadline for applications.
+The UCLA and UW sites will begin filling positions starting the week of January 16th, and will accept applications until March 1st or all positions are filled, whichever comes first.
 The current application may be obtained by contacting us at [email protected].
 Application procedures and deadlines for the UCSF and UW sites differ and students primarily interested in those sites must contact the respective program director before applying.

 Please carefully review the instructions.
 The application must be completed by the student applying for the scholarship.
 The application consists of background information and a personal statement, as well as supporting documents from the appropriate faculty mentors.

 Scholars will be chosen based on their academic excellence, interest in geriatrics, and potential for success as academic physicians.

 Any allopathic or osteopathic medical student in good standing, who will have successfully completed one year of medical school at a U.S. institution before starting the program.
 Evidence of good standing must be provided by the medical school registrar or dean when the student is notified of receiving the award.